annelledejager/blog/_life/3_iceland.markdown

 	</figcaption>
 </figure>

 Our first stop after breakfast was Seljalandsfoss.
-One can walk behind the waterfall which makes for great photo's.
+One can walk behind the waterfall which makes for great photos.
 Gljúfrafoss is right next to it.
-It's a smaller waterfall and you have to climb steep rocks to unveil the real beauty of it.
+It's a small waterfall and you have to climb steep rocks to unveil the real beauty of it.

 We headed to Skógafoss.
 You can view Skógafoss from below or from the top.
 You have to climb quite a few steep stairs to reach the top.
 It was pouring with rain by the time we reached Skógafoss.